vee-loves-code/TransactionStatistics/README.md

 No Response Body
 Note:

-All timestamps should be in ISO 8601 format.
+All timestamps is in ISO 8601 format.

 * units tests have been written for both parts of the assessment; while integration tests were written for just the RESTFUL API'S section.